alexkazik/yew-bootstrap-icons/README.md

 }
 ```

-## Files
+## Required CSS

-The files can be added though several ways:
+Using this crate, and Bootstrap icons, requires the inclusion of a CSS file from Bootstrap (`bootstrap-icons.css`).
+This file can be added by:

-* Copy them yourself from the website
+* Copying it yourself from the Bootstrap website
+* Using `BIFiles::copy()` in build-executed code (see below)
-* Use `BIFiles::cdn()`
+* Using `BIFiles::cdn()` (easiest)
-* Use `BIFiles::copy()` - see below
-* Access the data via `BIFiles::FILES` and deliver them yourself
+* Accessing the data via `BIFiles::FILES` and deliver them yourself

+## Installation - Quickstart - Using CDN

+0. Call `BIFiles::cdn()` inside the `html!{}` returned by your application

-## Automatically copy the files
+## Installation - Automatically Copying Files

-There are some options, two are explained below.
+This is not required if you take the `BIFiles::cdn()` or `BIFiles::FILES` approach.

-0. Either way you now have to specify your wasm-program in `index.html`:
+0. Specify your wasm-program in `index.html`:
    ```html
    <link data-trunk rel="rust" data-bin="name-of-app" />
    ```
-   (Because there are now two binaries and trunk can't decide.)
+   (since we'll be writing a build-executed program, there are now two binaries and trunk needs to know which is your WASM binary)

-1. Add a binary to your `Cargo.toml`
+1. Add the build-executed binary to your `Cargo.toml`
    ```toml
    [[bin]]
    name = "copy-bootstrap-icons"
    ```

-## Option 1: Copy to dist
+### Option 1: Copy to dist

 2. Create the file `src/bin/copy-bootstrap-icons.rs` with:
    ```rust